Why Dr. Ginsburg recommends avoiding cow milk.

 We call it “milk” or “regular milk” but it’s actually cow breast milk, to help baby cows grow into big, heavy, slow, adult cows.

 The following is a list of major issues that have plenty of evidence backing them up.

 Raw milk and milk from grass-fed animals avoids some of these problems.
 Human breast milk has none of the these problems.

 The above issues are real no matter where you get your milk, or whether the milk is organic, raw or pasteurized/homogenized.

 Bad Breath and Digestive Problems

 If you notice you have chronic bad breath, try eliminating milk, milk products, and foods with milk in them.
 This often makes a huge improvement.
 The bad breath is a sign that you are not able to digest the milk, and it is turning foul in your stomach.

 Even if you could digest milk as a child, you can lose the ability to digest milk at any point.
-For many it occurs around the age of weaning from the mother’s breast, and most don’t realize they have lost that ability.
-They do not connect the symptoms (which can include bloating, gas, diarrhea, loose stools, abdominal cramping) with continued consumption of milk.
+For many, it occurs around the age of weaning from the mother’s breast, and most don’t realize they have lost that ability.
+They do not connect the symptoms, which can include bloating, gas, diarrhea, loose stools, and abdominal cramping with continued consumption of milk.